bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 **IMPORTANT:** If shipped by shop then save shipping origin here(global) which will be used when dhl rates are being fetched in frontend checkout.
 Shop contact no. mandatory.
 If shipped by a Concerned Seller then save shipping origin to seller’s profile which then will be used to fetch shipping rates on product of that seller.
 Seller’s contact no. mandatory.

-**Note:** if you choose shipping selection cart wise then shop shipping origin will be used even if you had chosen shipped by Concerned Seller.
-In this scenario make sure  shop shipping origin is saved in the system.
+**Note:** if you choose shipping selection cart wise then global shipping origin will be used even if you had chosen shipped by Concerned Seller.
+In this scenario make sure global shipping origin is saved in the system.
 ![Screenshot%202021-06-26%20at%204.20.21%20PM](Screenshot%202021-06-26%20at%204.20.21%20PM.png "Screenshot%202021-06-26%20at%204.20.21%20PM")

 **5. Product Shipping Dimensions:** Make sure product shipping dimensions are saved in the product.